WhereSoftwareGoesToDie/retcon/docs/design/wire-format.md

 ## Message transmission (ZMQ)

 Messages will be sent as multipart ZMQ messages.
-Two parts for requests, three for responses.
+Two parts for requests, two for responses.

 Clients will use a REQ socket to connect to a server with a REP socket.